-There have not been any sanctions, penalties, or settlement agreements imposed by a court or regulatory body relating to securities legislation or with a securities regulatory authority during the year ended December 31, 2022.
+There have not been any sanctions, penalties, or settlement agreements imposed by a court or regulatory body relating to securities legislation or with a securities regulatory authority during the year ended December 31, 2023.

-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 15.
+15. INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS

-No director, executive officer or principal shareholder of the Company, or associate or affiliate of any of the foregoing, has had any material interest, direct or indirect, in any transaction within the preceding three years or in any proposed transaction that has materially affected or will materially affect the Company, other than Daniel Wilton (a director of the Company until June 28, 2022), who is the President, CEO and Director of First Mining which sold its Tamaka subsidiary to Treasury Metals.
-As at December 31, 2022, First Mining held approximately 14.5% of the issued and outstanding shares of the Company.
+Other than as set out below, no director, executive officer or principal shareholder of the Company, or associate or affiliate of any of the foregoing, has had any material interest, direct or indirect, in any transaction within the preceding three years or in any proposed transaction that has materially affected or will materially affect the Company